SumoLogic/sumologic-documentation/docs/manage/manage-subscription/sumo-logic-flex-accounts.md

 The **Account Overview** tab of the **Account** page displays information about your Sumo Logic organization, account type, contract and billing periods, number of credits you've used, as well as live dashboards and real time alerts.
 The account owner can reassign the Account Owner role from this page.

-:::note
+:::note permissions required
-This page is strictly access controlled.
-You must have a role that grants you the View Account Overview capability to view the **Account Overview** tab.
+To view the **Account Overview** tab, you must have a role that grants you the [View Account Overview](/docs/manage/users-roles/roles/role-capabilities/#data-management) capability.
 :::

 The Account page provides an at-a-glance view of your account information in the following panels.